 This is where the second component of glass comes in – the “flux.”
 The purpose of the flux is to reduce the melting point of the silica so that the glass-maker doesn’t have to turn the temperature up to such a high, energy-intensive and dangerous level.
 The flux can reduce the melting point by as much as 1700 degrees Celsius, which makes the whole glass-making process easier, safer, and cheaper.

 So, in the end, you have a rigid piece of glass.
-However, at the same time, since the SiO2 was never able to to form a crystal, this glass is technically considered a liquid.
+At the same time, however, since the SiO2 was never able to form a crystal, this glass is technically considered “amorphous.”

-Glass still confuses scientists for the same reason it confuses the rest of us: under a microscope, it looks like a half-solid/half-liquid because it doesn’t flow, yet the SiO2 molecules are arranged in a random order.
+Glass still confuses scientists for the same reason it confuses the rest of us: under a microscope, it looks like a half-solid/half-liquid because the SiO2 molecules are arranged in a random order, yet they don’t flow.
 This leaves the question: is it possible to make a kind of glass that is a complete, unquestionable crystalline solid?

 How did this happen?
 By accident, of course.

 Professor Juan de Pablo was simply trying to test the properties of light using glass that he created, but when he analyzed his data, he found strange results where there shouldn’t have been.
 At first, he thought his calculations were wrong.
 But then he realized that his unexpected results were caused by the unusual properties of the glass he was using.
 He had accidentally created a type of glass that is unlike what anyone has ever seen: it was as solid as quartz.

 de Pablo created this glass by vaporizing organic matter and cooling it in such a way that it would solidify on a surface one layer at a time.
 By using this process, de Pablo accidentally exploited an unusual characteristic of liquids.